-We have entered into an exclusive endorsement and licensing arrangement for a men's apparel line with George Foreman, the well-known boxing personality.
-Under the terms of this arrangement, we are obligated to make significant payments to Mr. Foreman regardless of the success of the product line, and we intend to incur significant marketing costs in connection with the promotion of this product line.
-As a result of these expenditures, if sales from this product line do not meet our expectations our results of operations will be adversely affected.
+We have entered into exclusive endorsement and licensing arrangements for a men's apparel and footwear line with George Foreman, the well-known boxing personality.
+Under the terms of these arrangements, we are obligated to make significant payments to Mr. Foreman regardless of the success of these product lines, and we intend to incur significant marketing costs in connection with the promotion of these product lines.
+As a result of these expenditures, if sales from these product lines do not meet our expectations our results of operations will be adversely affected.
 Furthermore, we are subject to risks associated with having our brand identified with a celebrity personality.
-If our customers do not care for Mr. Foreman, or if this product line is not successful, our brand value will suffer.
+If our customers do not care for Mr. Foreman, or if these product lines are not successful, our brand value will suffer.